What was the Des Consentes, the Council of 12 Roman Gods, and how did it start?

 The Roman Senate jumped on the idea.
 They did not have time to order full statues.
 Instead they ordered their best artists to sculpt just the heads of their 12 major gods.
 These heads were displayed in pairs on six couches.
 The couches were grouped together in public, as if the heads displayed on the couches were talking to each other at a meeting.
 The 12 gods were Jupiter and Juno, Neptune and Minerva, Mars and Venus, Apollo and Diana, Vulcan and Vesta, Mercury and Ceres.
 The Senate named this group the Dei Consentes, the Council of 12.

 Hannibal never got as far as Rome.
 He was stopped by the Roman Legion and had to flee.
-The Romans totally believed that the Council of 12, their 12 major gods, had assisted the Roman Legion in their victory.
-Their belief that the gods were on their side gave the ancient Romans confidence to go forth and conquer.
+The Roman people believed that the Council of 12, their 12 major gods, had assisted the Roman Legion in their victory.
+Their belief that the gods were on their side gave the ancient Romans confidence to go forth and conquer, and continue to expand.